tvand7093/Xpressional/README.md

 ## Files
 Here is a list of the files and what each one does/represents.
-* Xpressional.sln - The solution file for the whole project
+* Xpressional.sln - The solution file for the whole project.
+* .gitignore - The ignore file for the GitHub repository.
 * Xpressional - The console application folder
 	* Properties (Ignore the contents)
 	* Xpressional.csproj - The project file for the console application